Calling All Channel Partners! | Discover Quocirca’s New Channel Insider Programme.

 Conclusion

 AI is disruptive but can potentially transform the print industry over the next five years.
 The print industry can move towards a more sustainable future by harnessing its power and addressing its challenges.
 As sustainability is good for business – organisations are increasingly selecting suppliers on the basis of their sustainability credentials – suppliers can also boost their own performance.
 The scope to apply AI to sustainability initiatives is immense, with every aspect of the value chain, from design and engineering to aftermarket services, able to benefit.
+It is important to be aware of the detrimental environmental impact AI can have due to its huge computing and energy demands and mitigate against it when deploying AI for sustainability.
+However, the fast pace of development means AI carbon footprint measurement is challenging.
+Print suppliers need to act quickly to grasp the opportunities AI can offer and partner to tap into technologies that will advance product and service innovation.

 In the spotlight with Quocirca